 - Production network

 - A virtually separated network (separate VLAN)

-Technically you can also connect the Evocon device to a networking switch or a Wi-Fi access point if it has free ports.
+Technically you can connect the Evocon device to a network switch or a Wi-Fi access point if it has free ports.

 - An ethernet port of a 3G/4G router